alan headshot

 Bio

-Dr. Pelaez Lopez is the author of Intergalactic Travels: poems from a fugitive alien (The Operating System, 2020), a finalist for the International Latino Book Award, to love and mourn in the age of displacement (Nomadic Press, 2020), and the editor of When Language Broke Open: An Anthology of Queer and Trans Black Writers of Latin American Descent (University of Arizona, 2023).
+Alan Pelaez Lopez is a scholar-artist whose academic research integrates the fields of African and African diasporic migration, performance contracts, state violence, settler colonialism, and trans*feminist studies.
+They are the author of Intergalactic Travels: poems from a fugitive alien (The Operating System, 2020), a finalist for the International Latino Book Award, to love and mourn in the age of displacement (Nomadic Press, 2020), and editor of When Language Broke Open: An Anthology of Queer and Trans Black Writers of Latin American Descent (University of Arizona, 2023).
+Their debut children’s book, Abuelita’s Music (Spring 2027), is under contract with Levine Querido Editions.

-Most recently, Dr. Pelaez Lopez had a solo show at Harvard University’s Art Wing in Winter 2023 and held a 2025 artist residency at SAVVY Contemporary: The Laboratory of Form-Ideas in Berlin, Germany, where they also exhibited work.
+Recent examples of Dr. Pelaez Lopez’s exhibitions include a solo show at Harvard University’s Art Wing in Winter 2023 and a 2025 artist residency at SAVVY Contemporary in Berlin, where they also exhibited work.
+They regularly facilitate collage-making workshops with recycled objects, newspapers, and cut outs of ligaments that build dialogues between disability/ disabled embodiment, diasporic formation, and fine art.

-Dr. Pelaez Lopez serves on the editorial board of Intervenxions at NYU’s The Latinx Project.
+Currently, Dr. Pelaez Lopez is a member of the editorial board for Intervenxions at NYU’s The Latinx Project.

 Courses taught at UC Davis: